hpi-swa-teaching/CalDavClient/packages/CalDAV-Core.package/CALWeekPanel.class/README.md

-I am a panel that contains the WeekView
+I am a panel containing the week view